BigDFT-group/bigdft-school/README.md

 The notebook can also run on a colab session, with the run data imported.

+Here follow the programs of the Schools that can have been done with this material

+# Program of BigDFT training of Winter School in Computational Chemistry (2024)

+45 Min: Introduction and presentation of BigDFT formalism

+15 Min: Presentation of Coogle Colab and dry-run approach Quick Start - Initial Walkthrough

+45 Min ("Slow-Motion" walkthrough) Basic Tutorials - 1.A.B.C.G.H.(J)
+(https://github.com/BigDFT-group/bigdft-school/tree/main/CCP_tutorials) - Ex.
+Replacement of 1.B with the anthracene dimer Sam

+30 Min Towards Large Scale calculations - Linear Scaling algorthm - Complexity Reduction - Fragments  -  Application WD

+30 Min 2.A.B.C WD 4A - LG

+15 min Closing Remarks (Features + tutorials)  (remotemanager - Implicit Solvents - TCDFT)  - LG

 # Program of ENCCS Training half-day on BigDFT in HPC (directory Enccs_tutorials)

 |  Time       | Section |